hazelcast/hazelcast-cpp-client/README.md

 For compilation, you need to include the `hazelcast/include` and `external/include` folders in your distribution.
 You also need to link your application to the appropriate static or shared library.

+If you want to use tls feature, use the lib directory similar to: cpp/Linux_64/hazelcast/lib/tls

 ## Mac Client

 For Mac, there is one distribution: 64 bit.

 Here is an example script to build with static library:

-`g++ main.cpp -I./external/include -I./hazelcast/include ./hazelcast/lib/libHazelcastClientStatic_64.a`
+`g++ main.cpp -Icpp/Mac_64/hazelcast/external/include -Icpp/Mac_64/hazelcast/include cpp/Mac_64/hazelcast/lib/libHazelcastClientStatic_64.a`

 Here is an example script to build with shared library:

-`g++ main.cpp -I./external/include -I./hazelcast/include -L./hazelcast/lib -lHazelcastClientShared_64`
+`g++ main.cpp -Icpp/Mac_64/hazelcast/external/include -Icpp/Mac_64/hazelcast/include -Lcpp/Mac_64/hazelcast/lib -lHazelcastClientShared_64`

 ## Linux Client